vlang/v/doc/docs.md

 color = .green
 println(color) // "1"  TODO: print "green"?
 ```
-An enumeration, also referred to as enum is a simultaneous definition of a nominal enumerated type as well as a set of constructors, that can be used to create or pattern-match values of the corresponding enumerated type.enables you to work with those values in a type-safe way within your code.
+An enumeration, also referred to as enum is a simultaneous definition of a nominal enumerated type,as well as a set of constructors, that can be used to create or pattern-match values of the corresponding enumerated type.enables you to work with those values in a type-safe way within your code.

 Enumerations are declared with the keyword `enum`.